-Earthquakes in Haiti since 1950The strongest earthquake in Haiti happened on 01/12/2010 in the region Port-Au-Prince with a magnitude of 7.0 on the Richter scale.
-The shifting of tectonic plates in a depth of 10 km resulted in 316000 deaths.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Haiti since 1950The strongest earthquake in Haiti happened on 08/14/2021 in the Haiti region with a magnitude of 7.2 on the Richter scale.
+The shifting of tectonic plates in a depth of 10 km resulted in 2248 deaths.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |03/02/1994||Saint-Louis Du Nord||3 km||5.4||4|